leoal2/USEEIO_CARB_Runner/README.md

 The script will:

-- Load both US and California EEIO models
+* Load both US and California EEIO models
-- Generate `L`, `A`, `D`, and `N` matrices
+* Generate `L`, `A`, `D`, and `N` matrices
-- Scale and disaggregate California demand
+* Scale and disaggregate California demand
-- Estimate GHG emissions for 2022 and adjust to 2017 USD
+* Estimate GHG emissions for 2022 and adjust to 2017 USD
-- Export results to Excel
+* Export results to Excel

+---

 ## Outputs

 The output will include:

-- `CA_2022_2022USD_...xlsx`: results in 2022 dollars
+* `CA_2022_2022USD_...xlsx`: results in 2022 dollars
-- `CA_2022_2017USD_...xlsx`: results in CPI-adjusted 2017 dollars
+* `CA_2022_2017USD_...xlsx`: results in CPI-adjusted 2017 dollars

 Each file contains:

-- Lifecycle matrices (L, A, D, N)
+* Lifecycle matrices (L, A, D, N)
-- Final demand vectors
+* Final demand vectors
-- Sector-specific emissions for US, California, and RoUS
+* Sector-specific emissions for US, California, and RoUS

+---

 ## Notes

-- EPA dependencies like `esupy`, `stewi`, and `fedelemflowlist` are installed automatically via the `flowsa_CARB_version` fork.
+* EPA dependencies like `esupy`, `stewi`, and `fedelemflowlist` are installed automatically via the `flowsa_CARB_version` fork.
-- All `.yml` model specs must be placed in the correct `useeior` folder.
+* All `.yml` model specs must be placed in the correct `useeior` folder.
-- `.parquet` indicator and satellite files must be available locally.
+* `.parquet` indicator and satellite files must be available locally.
-- You may need Microsoft Visual C++ Redistributables for Python/R interop via `rpy2`.
+* You may need Microsoft Visual C++ Redistributables for Python/R interop via `rpy2`.

+**Why this installation order?**
+Installing R + Rtools before Conda ensures that the correct system paths (like `R_HOME`) are set and persist when Conda activates its environments.
+This avoids common issues with missing compilers or misaligned paths when using `rpy2` or other Python-R bridges.

+---

 ## Important Notes on Runtime & SSL Setup

 Some steps, like running FLOWSA or manually generating stateior .rds files, can take a significant amount of time (sometimes several minutes).
 This is normal — please be patient and do not assume the script has errored just because it appears inactive.

 If you encounter SSL/TLS certificate errors when running Python or pip, install the pip-system-certs package to make sure Python uses your system’s trusted certificates: